If you’re looking for help getting some sleep while pregnant – you’re in the right place

 I get that he was saying if it’s beyond my control I shouldn’t worry about it, but that doesn’t make it EASY to not worry about.
 (It is good to note though, that the risks of sleeping on your back while pregnant are probably slim, and MOST pregnant women sleep on their backs at least sometimes with no ill effects.
 I’m nearing 30 weeks now, and still wake up on my back every morning.)

 Lately, the NEW impossible thing is that I just lay there awake, no matter what position I’m trying to sleep it, NOT feeling tired.
-(I know I’m tired, because if I sit down to watch TV with my kiddo in the day, my eyes close almost instantly.
+Just thinking about thigngs, like… oh I dunno, the way a baby is going to change our lives, wondering when will I go into labor – all that good stuff!
+(But I know I’m tired, because if I sit down to watch TV with my kiddo in the day, my eyes close almost instantly.
 But I seem to have a good dose of pregnancy insomnia happening at night.)

 Well, last night I slept for 5.5 hours in a row – and then went back to sleep for 2 more hours.
 That’s over 7 hours of sleep while pregnant – something that has literally never happened to me before!